whad-team/whad-ble-workshop/slideware.md

 ---

-# Check your emulated device's GATT profile
+# Check the device's GATT profile

 - Use the `back` command to exit GATT service edition mode